For Your Consideration: 2009 Academy Award Nominee for Best Animated Feature -- "THE SECRET OF KELLS".

 "We call it, in our quaint Oriental tongue, Çizgi Film Bayrami, which clumsily translates as "Line-Film Holiday" or something ...
 "Line-Film" being what we call this kind of film.
 English lacks a direct equivalent, and the more generic term "animation" might have even facilitated the CG takeover ("it's all animation, isn't it?")

-Think of our concept of "line film" as closer to the French "dessin animé" ("animated drawing") - it's French, language of culture, so it probably has more weight in the argument.
+Think of our concept of "line film" as closer to the French "dessin animé" ("animated drawing") - it's French, the language of culture, so it probably has more weight in the argument.
 Which argument?
 Why, that hand drawn animation is a distinct art form, and not simply a step on the way towards something else. "

 “The core of my speech is a pitch for the survival and eventual return to primary favor of “drawn animation.”
 (Don’t provoke me by mentioning the term “2D” in my presence!)"